Photo by Hattie Kingsley Photography

 Huh.
 In our own team, we have a range of everything from THRILLED to SCARED and from OVERDUE to PREMATURE.
 There are even a few individuals who fall in the middle with responses like INDIFFERENT and UNKNOWN.
 Even in our fairly small team, the gamut of perspectives is pretty darn big.

 Just as the experiences and sentiments of our team covers a wide range, the experiences of your team are likely the same.
 Some of us are struggling with the potential of coming back to the office and some of us are just plain eager.
-Take this a step deeper - this world experience is likely creating an environment where some are feeling out of control while others are feeling smothered.
-(Learn about a successful approach from executive in this blog, or webinar.)
+Take this a step deeper – this world experience is likely creating an environment where some are feeling out of control while others are feeling smothered.

 So, with these dichotomies in mind, how does a leader try to lead in a way that helps both the team and the individual?
 The best way to support your team members, especially during unsettled times, is to understand their individual experiences.
 A great way to start these conversations is to incorporate the Growth Rings Indicator.